Disclosures

 Buy now, pay later (BNPL) is a payment option that allows consumers to pay for purchases in installments over time.
 Typically these are offered through merchants directly, though some companies will allow you to access funds for medical or veterinarian bills.

-BNPL can be costly if you don’t repay the total amount borrowed in the promotional period, but it can be an easier way to access financing when you have poor credit. “[A BNPL company] were the first to give me a chance.
-My credit score was bad.
-But they gave me a small credit line, $250,” said one Alaskan reviewer.
+BNPL can be costly if you don’t repay the total amount borrowed in the promotional period, but it can be an easier way to access financing when you have poor credit.

 The main risk to be aware of before tapping into your equity is that defaulting on your payments can put your homeownership at risk.

-Credit cards can be helpful in a financial pinch, but most come with high annual percentage rates (APRs), and it can be hard to escape debt if you are only paying the minimum monthly bill.
-One Wisconsin reviewer was out of luck with their credit card bill when they fell into financial hardship.
-The credit card company told them it couldn’t offer a lower monthly payment amount and ended up filing a small claims case against them.
+Beth, a reviewer from Wisconsin, was out of luck with their credit card bill when they fell into financial hardship.
+The credit card company told them it couldn’t offer a lower monthly payment amount and it ended up filing a small claims case against them.

 FAQ